The 9 Best Power Shears

 video play icon

-This wiki has been updated 27 times since it was first published in October of 2016.
+This wiki has been updated 31 times since it was first published in October of 2016.
 Designed to cut through sheet metal, trim asphalt shingles, and shave siding, these power shears are versatile tools to have in your arsenal.
 Whether you're a professional contractor or a hobbyist, one of of our selections should suit your requirements, as we;ve included a wide range of options capable of everything from light-duty work to daily use and abuse on a construction site.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Metabo HPT CN16SA Nibbler